Worries Of People Who Have No Friends

 Assumption #1: Everyone gives a lot of consideration to a potential friend's social contacts and who they might meet through them

 Some people really value possible new social contacts, but many don't.
-When they meet someone new they focus on the person and what they think of them, not what hypothetical connections they could make.
+When they meet someone new they focus on that person and what they think of them, not what hypothetical connections they could make.
 All else being equal, having a social circle to offer doesn't hurt, but there are dozens of other personal qualities people care about more.
 When you meet someone do you immediately start wondering how big their social circle is and what you could get out of it?
 If you don't, wouldn't it be reasonable to say some other people think along the same lines?

 Assumption #2: The only worthwhile thing you can offer people is a network of friends for them to connect with